 The team cover the whole of Cheshire and Merseyside and some surrounding areas.

-The team is based in our three main sites in Aintree and Wirral.
+The team is based at our Aintree and Wirral sites.

 Treatment